[Home] [Physics] [Climate Science] [Election Science] [Opinion]

 Multi-Winner Elections

 Ideally, multi-winner elections should elect a slate of candidates with proportional representation, meaning that each chosen candidate is elected with votes (or fractions of votes) from disparate groups of voters.
 This prevents a single plurality voting block from electing all of the winners and leaving everyone else unrepresented.
 A method for achieving this is called “Multi-Winner” or “Proportional” Ranked-Choice Voting (P-RCV).
 This method is explained here.
 The basic idea is that each voter gets a single vote (which might be split between candidates during tabulation), and any candidate who exceeds a threshold number of votes is elected.
 For “N” voters filling “k” positions, the threshold is N/(k+1).
 For example, to be elected to one of three positions, a candidate must receive more than 1/4th of the total number of votes (it is only possible for three candidates to exceed this threshold).
-If a candidate exceeds the threshold by more than one vote, then the excess votes are mathematically attributed to all ballots counted toward the winning candidate, and assigned to the next choice on those ballots.
+If a candidate exceeds the threshold by more than one vote, then the excess votes are mathematically attributed as as a fraction to all ballots counted toward the winning candidate, and assigned to the next choice on those ballots.

 There are two problems with P-RCV.
 First, it is quite complicated to implement, requiring all ballot information to be readily available for counting, and mathematically splitting votes into fractions when a candidate's number of votes exceeds the threshold.
 Second, if too few candidates reach the threshold, then someone will be elected whose public support does not meet the threshold.